Our readers are anxiously waiting to invest in Uber stock, as the ride-hailing service is one of the most highly-anticipated IPOs of 2019.

 Didi Dache and Kuaidi Dache, formerly China's two biggest ride-hailing services, merged in 2015 to form Didi Chuxing.
 According to Zacks, the recently formed entity has 87% of the market share in China for hailing private vehicles.

-Uber tried to compete in China, but the 45 cities it was available in was no much for Didi Chuxing's operations in over 400 cities.
+Uber tried to compete in China, but the 45 cities it was available in was no match for Didi Chuxing's operations in over 400 cities.

 According to The New York Times, Uber spent billions of dollars from 2014 to 2016 trying to attract more drivers by paying subsidies.

 Ultimately, Uber couldn't afford the spending race.
-On Aug.
-1, Uber announced it was selling its brand, business, and data to Didi Chuxing, according to Bloomberg.
+In August 2016, Uber announced it was selling its brand, business, and data to Didi Chuxing, according to Bloomberg.
 In return, Didi agreed to invest $1 billion in Uber's global company.

 It's important that Uber shareholders understand the marketplace is competitive, and that could affect the profitability of Uber.